PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/integration.rst

 1. Discuss a method for reducing the wedgelet candidates by making use of the angular predictions from learned deep model.

+2. Discuss the time cost issue of ResNet neural engine.
+Run experiments for it after TODO#1 is finished.

 Devices
 -------
 .. figure:: images/devices.JPG